-Details of the exclusion policies are set out in the Sustainability Risk and Principal Adverse Impact management policy, the latest version of which is dated 30 June 2023.
+Details of the exclusion policies are set out in the Sustainability Risk and Principal Adverse Impact management policy.

 The guiding principles of this policy are validated by the Private Banking business line division of the Société Générale Group.

 Governance

 ESG factors are fully integrated into the portfolio management and advisory mandates of SG Luxembourg delegated to SGPWM.
 The consideration of non-financial factors is built into the investment process, from the analyst to the portfolio manager, and is applied at each stage of the value chain.
 ESG expertise is led by SGPWM's ESG investment manager, whose ESG expertise is complemented by investment experts within its teams